• Voor 17 uur besteld, dezelfde dag verzonden!

-The domestic color mouse comes from the house mouse (Mus musculus).
-Mice originally come from Asia, but thanks to humans they have traveled all over the world and ended up in every corner.
-The bond between humans and mice goes back a long way, because these smart animals have been kept as pets since before the Common Era.
+The domesticated mouse is derived from the house mouse (Mus musculus).
+Mice originated in Asia, but thanks to humans, they've traveled the world and reached every corner of the globe.
+The bond between humans and mice goes back a long way, as these clever creatures were kept as pets even before the Common Era.

 Head-body length : 6.5 to 9.5 cm